NolanHellyer/GalvanizePortfolio/README.md

 I chose to submit a previously created project that I completed purely for fun.
 I bought a program called Affinity Designer for work, it’s a robust alternative to Adobe Illustrator.
 I bought it because I was doing work on our website and needed it, but I have since found that using it is a lot of fun.

-My graphic design skills are a bit simplistic and it is not my normal creative outlet, but I often find myself engrossed in projects like this after work.
+My graphic design skills are a bit simple and it is not my normal creative outlet, but I often find myself engrossed in projects like this after work.

-One evening I was taking out the trash, and decided to exit my apartment building from the alley.
+One evening I was taking out the trash and decided to exit my apartment building from the alley.
 To my horror, the alley had been overrun by a sea of rats.
 The whole alley seemed to be moving and shifting as the rats scurried under piles of garbage to hide from me.

-The rats had completely disgusted me, so naturally I had to create some kind of tribute to them.
+The rats completely disgusted me, so naturally I had to create some kind of tribute to them.
 It was only supposed to be a quick little representation of the very silly parody of the preamble of the US Constitution, but I found myself glued to this poster project for quite a long time.
-I could not help but decorate it with the cheesy and over-the-top stars and stripes iconography that is commonly found on campaign signs.
+I decorated it with the cheesy and over-the-top stars and stripes iconography that is commonly found on campaign signs.

-I don’t want to admit how much time I spent on this, but it was certainly more than two hours (drawing even simplistic blue rats is a challenge for me!)
+I don’t want to admit how much time I spent on this, but it was more than two hours (drawing even simplistic blue rats is a challenge for me!)
 I have uploaded both a PNG and the original Affinity Designer file.